February 20-21, 2019

 Attendees who are able to stay in Australia for an extended period may also wish to consider attending the 40th Annual Lorne Genome Conference being held on February 17-19.

 For those attendees who wish to present oral or poster presentations during the meeting, please submit an Abstract (using our Abstract Template) by email to the Organising Committee for consideration.
+Posters should be A0 size and in portrait orientation.

 Standard Registration: A$400